thomasstokes33/tcp-lwip/README.md

 ## How does the lwIP stack work?

 All data for the connections are stored in the `TCP_SERVER_H` struct.
 Connections are controlled with a PCB (Protocol Control Block) which is why the `TCP_SERVER_H` struct is passed to all the callback functions.
+Comments outline the purpose of each function.